ThirdEyeData/Deep-Learning-Notebooks-on-AzureML/README.md

-# Deeplearning Tutorial Notebooks
+# Deep Learning Notebooks on AzureML

-This project contains Deep-learning tutorials notebooks from the assignments of course deeplearning.ai in Coursera
+This project contains Deep-learning tutorials notebooks from the assignments of the DeepLearning.ai courses in Coursera.

 ## Prerequisites